joshbegley/nyt-latest/previous.md

 `Lori Zeno, who helped start the Queens Defenders, and her husband were accused of taking money from the organization for luxury vacations and a penthouse apartment.`\
 https://nytimes.com/2025/06/11/nyregion/queens-defenders-founder-fraud-indicted.html

-**Here’s the latest in the trial.**\
+**Here’s the latest.**\
-`By Hurubie Meko`\
+`By Hurubie Meko and Jonah E. Bromwich`\
 https://nytimes.com/live/2025/06/11/nyregion/harvey-weinstein-verdict/heres-the-latest-in-the-trial

-**Live Updates: Harvey Weinstein Convicted After Retrial in Mixed Verdict**\
+**Live Updates: Harvey Weinstein Convicted in Mixed Verdict After Retrial**\
 `Mr. Weinstein, the former Hollywood mogul, was convicted of one sexual misconduct charge and acquitted on another.
 The jury could not reach a verdict on a third.`\
 https://nytimes.com/live/2025/06/11/nyregion/harvey-weinstein-verdict

 **Musk Spoke to Trump Privately Before Posting Message of ‘Regret’**\